davidmoten/aws-lightweight-client-java/README.md

 You can add multiple exception handlers like above or you can set an `ExceptionFactory`.
 Any response not matching the criteria will throw a `ServiceException` (in those circumstances where exceptions are thrown, like `.responseAsBytes()`, `.responseAsUtf8()` and `.responseAsXml()`).

+## TODO
+* Can a faster cold-start be had using Bouncy Castle TLS library?